Sunroom Project Space 2019

 In the winter of 2019, Oliveira worked on a series of silk garments inspired by the writings of Octavia Butler and by the plant life at Wave Hill in preparation for her Sunroom Project.
 Oliveira works with domestic craft and textile materials to create sculpture and installation that explore themes of class, race, femininity and gender.
 Oliveira looks forward to incorporating the worn garments in public performances at Wave Hill, engaging with the public and discussing issues of textile and labor with studio visitors.

-Oliveira is a graduate of the Rhode Island School of Design with performance studies at Brown University.
-She was a participant in the 2018 Museum of Arts and Design Artist Studios Residency Program, and has exhibited and performed widely throughout New York and Rhode Island at Disclaimer Gallery, Ars Nova, Soho20 Gallery and other venues.
+Oliveira is a graduate of the Rhode Island School of Design and studied performance at Brown University.
+She was a participant in the 2018 Museum of Arts and Design Artist Studios Residency Program, and has exhibited and performed in venues including Java Project, Paradice Palase, SOHO20 and SPRING/BREAK Art Show, all in New York.

 Lenda Murray, 2016, embroidery floss, clam shells, collage, image courtesy of artist.